Liz Truss vows to deal with energy crisis as next PM

 The 47-year-old will become the UK's third woman prime minister.

-In a victory speech, she promised to deliver on the party's 2019 election promises and defeat Labour at a general election in 2024.
+In her victory speech, she promised to deliver on the party's 2019 election promises and defeat Labour at a general election in 2024.

 She paid tribute to her "friend" Mr Johnson, adding he would be "admired from Kyiv to Carlisle" for his record in office.